 Logging conditions are reasonably good.
-The terrain is gentle over much of the timbered area.
+The terrain is gentle over much of the timbered area, but some timber types along the east shore of Tonki Cape and the slopes of Edge Mountain are on very steep ground.
 Generally, logging can be accomplished with a combination of highlead and shovel logging methods.
+Skyline or helicopter logging may be required for much of the timber on the steepest ground.